 South Lake Tahoe Brain Injury Lawyer

-During the past few decades, a lot of resources have been directed toward researching traumatic brain injuries.
+During the past few decades, many resources have been directed toward researching traumatic brain injuries.
 As a result, doctors and researchers have developed new diagnostic and treatment modalities.
-Despite these advancements, head and brain injuries continue to impact countless individuals and their loved ones every year.
-When someone has been diagnosed with a brain injury, it is essential to learn everything possible about the damage.
-This can help individuals and their family members understand the injury and the recovery process.How is a Brain Injury Diagnosed?
+Despite these advancements, head injuries impact countless individuals and their loved ones yearly.
+When someone has been diagnosed with a brain injury, learning everything possible about the damage is essential.
+This can help individuals and their families understand the injury and the recovery process.

 - Testing the patient's hearing and vision to see if these parts of the brain have been damaged.

 - Testing the patient's reflexes to see if there has been any nerve damage.

 - Using some basic recall tests to examine the patient's cognitive function.

 If the doctor is still worried about a brain injury, they can order imaging tests to look at the brain directly.
 There are two standard imaging scans that they might order:

 - CT Scan: A computed tomography (CT) scan can be considered an x-ray in three dimensions.
 The primary benefit of a CT scan is that it is fast.
 This makes it perfect for emergency situations.
 However, it also uses a large amount of radiation and does not produce the same level of detail as an MRI.